 Deploying Acumatica Manufacturing Edition gave Fabuwood a modern ERP platform that serves as the company’s core.
 “Acumatica is now our single source of truth, and all integrations work off the ERP platform,” Stern says.
 Everything is funneled through Acumatica as a point of entry from order management to manufacturing to inventory and through shipping and distribution.
 Acumatica automatically moves data back and forth using Acumatica’s web services and APIs.

-With NexVue’s help, the business platform connects to more than 15 applications, from Fabuwood’s own EZ Pricing tool and custom-made warehouse called GPS to PowerBI, to Avalara for sales tax automation, just to name a few.
+With NexVue (now Net at Work)’s help, the business platform connects to more than 15 applications, from Fabuwood’s own EZ Pricing tool and custom-made warehouse called GPS to PowerBI, to Avalara for sales tax automation, just to name a few.

 Clean Data, Better Reporting